BuzzBee

 Visualize your information

 There’s a reason that infographics and other visually-dominant content remain popular.
 When done well, they can be very engaging and offer a different approach to explaining complicated IT concepts.
 But it’s important to keep them clean and inviting to prevent confusing readers.
-These three infographics, for example, limit the colors and text treatments used to stay reader-friendly.
+Strong visuals also make your content marketing easier to scan, remember and share.

 Summarize or suffer the consequences

-If the amount and detail of your content requires a multi-page document, a content brief or summary (and a beer for your designer’s broken heart) is a must.
-Ensure that the document includes a brief overview including a visual treatment to keep the section from blending in with the text-wall of visual boredom.
+If the amount and detail of your content requires a multi-page document, a content brief or summary is a must.
+Ensure that the document includes a brief overview with a visual treatment to keep the section from blending in with the text-wall of visual boredom.
+The same logic applies to email marketing: readers need a clear reason to keep going before they commit their attention.

 Interested in more specific recommendations?